Kalshone/CSCB09-Assignment-1/README.md

     ./a.out

     The program also takes optional command arguments:

-    --system: displays the system stats (memory and cpu data) only
+   --system: displays the system stats (memory and CPU data) only

    --user: displays the user and session stats only

-    --graphics: adds a graphic display of the memory and cpu usage
+   --graphics: adds a graphic display of the memory and CPU usage

-    --sequential: runs the program in sequential mode where the program will run interations, perfect to outpu to another file
+   --sequential: runs the program in sequential mode where the program will run interactions, perfect to output to another file

-    --samples=N: sets the number of samples to N (default is 10) can also be activated by writing only a number after the program name, e.g. ./a.out 5 --tdelay=T: sets the delay between samples to T seconds (default is 1) can also be activated by writing only a number after the program name, but must also include a samples value e.g. ./a.out 5 2
+   --samples=N: sets the number of samples to N (default is 10)
+        can also be activated by writing only a number after the program name, e.g. ./a.out 5

+   --tdelay=T: sets the delay between samples to T seconds (default is 1)
+        can also be activated by writing only a number after the program name, but must also include a sample value e.g. ./a.out 5 2

-3. The program will then run and display the system stats.
+4. The program will then run and display the system stats.

 ## Table of contents
 <!--